 Here, then, is a slightly modified vowel space for SB:And here are the vowels listed by lexical set and cross-classified, as on my website (without a commA-STRUT distinction):To sum up.
 The vowels of standard BrE are spread more evenly around the vowel space than RP’s were.
 They employ fewer qualities, and fewer non-primary qualities, making them easier to learn.
 Each of the short vowels except LOT functions also in the long vowel system, which was not true of RP.
 The long vowels of SB fall into three phonological classes according to liaison behaviour, an increase in pattern regularity compared with RP.
 RP’s relatively unusual set of centring diphthongs is no longer needed.

-There is of course no value judgement in any of this: no language or accent is better or worse than any other.
-But Daniel Jones happened to codify the empire’s upper class speech during a phase of considerable phonetic unnaturalness.
-The social authority of the accent, and the scholarly authority of Jones’s and Gimson’s description of it, enshrined and perpetuated that description throughout and despite what has ironically been a period of quite exceptional sociophonetic change, driven both by shifts in British society and culture, and probably by the very unnaturalness, and hence instability, of the accent itself.
+Daniel Jones happened to codify the empire’s upper class speech during a phase of considerable phonetic unnaturalness.
+The social authority of the accent, and the scholarly authority of Jones’s and Gimson’s description of it, enshrined and perpetuated that description throughout and despite what has ironically been a period of quite exceptional sociophonetic change – change that was driven by shifts in British society and culture, and perhaps also by the very unnaturalness, and hence instability, of RP itself.

-Today we can still identify a relatively prestigious accent which will serve those foreign learners who want a British model; this contemporary standard BrE accent unsurprisingly embodies various developments away from the relative unnaturalness of RP.
-Quite aside from the desirability of recording contemporary speech accurately, it makes overwhelming sense to avail foreign learners of its greater naturalness.
+Today we can still identify a relatively prestigious accent which will serve those foreign learners who want a British model.
+This contemporary BrE accent, described above, embodies various developments away from the relative unnaturalness of RP; quite aside from the desirability of recording contemporary speech accurately, it makes overwhelming sense to avail foreign learners of this greater naturalness.